ArchiveTeam/grab-site/README.md

 #### Run gs-server on Docker

-The third major step is to run a container named "gs-server" to host the dashboard and for grab-site instances to connect to:
+The third major step is to run a container named `gs-server` to host the dashboard and for grab-site instances to connect to:

 ```sh
 docker run --net=gs-network --name=gs-server -d -p 29000:29000 --restart=unless-stopped grab-site:latest
 ```

 The server will be running with the port forwarded (the -p parameter) from the host port 29000 -> container port 29000.
-You can access it via [http://localhost:29000](http://localhost:29000)
+You can access it via [http://localhost:29000](http://localhost:29000).
+The name of the container should correspond to the `GRAB_SITE_HOST` build argument, which defaults to `gs-server`.

 ##### View gs-server logs

-Optionally, to tail the gs-server instance:
+Optionally, to tail the `gs-server` instance:

 ```sh
 docker logs -f gs-server